pawlenko/Star-Wars-Rest-API/README.md

 ## What you can do

-- Create/Read/Update Delete of Character, Planet, Episode models
+- Create/Read/Update/Delete (CRUD) of Character, Planet, Episode models
 - You can add or remove Planet from Character
 - You can add or remove Espiode from Character
 - You can add or remove Friends from character ( API allow you to assign Character as friends )